 The American School of Classical Studies in Athens operates summer programs that are open to undergraduates, graduate students, and high school and college teachers.
 There are two six-week summer sessions that focus on the topography and antiquities of Greece.
 Scholarships are available.
-Students interested in the programs in Greece or Rome should contact Professor Carl Rubino in the Department of Classics.
+Students interested in the programs in Greece or Rome should contact the chair of the Classics Department.